LrWm3/postgres-multimodal/README.md

 It includes an example Liquibase changelog file to demonstrate how to configure Liquibase to manage database migrations using sql files found in a local directory.

-The multi-modal image is based off of timescaledbs' wonderful timescaledb-ha image [dockerhub](https://hub.docker.com/r/timescale/timescaledb-ha), [github](https://github.com/timescale/timescaledb-docker-ha/), which contains all of the extensions except for apache age, and is compatible with the [timescaledb high-availability helm chart](https://github.com/timescale/helm-charts/blob/main/charts/timescaledb-single/README.md).
+The multi-modal image is based off of timescaledbs timescaledb-ha image [dockerhub](https://hub.docker.com/r/timescale/timescaledb-ha), [github](https://github.com/timescale/timescaledb-docker-ha/), which contains all of the extensions listed in the 'Features' section besides Apache Age, and is compatible with the [timescaledb high-availability helm chart](https://github.com/timescale/helm-charts/blob/main/charts/timescaledb-single/README.md).

 ## Contents